Analysis | Andrew Cuomo’s nursing home problem is getting worse

 Bolstering that account, Cuomo attacked Kim as corrupt during a news conference on Wednesday.
+In a statement, however, Cuomo adviser Rich Azzopardi denied Kim’s account.
+Kim was “lying about his conversation with Governor Cuomo,” Azzopardi said — something to which he said he could attest as someone in the room during the call.

-It seems unlikely that many New Yorkers’ opinions of Cuomo will change much based on this feud.
+Wherever the truth lies, it seems unlikely that many New Yorkers’ opinions of Cuomo will change much based on this feud.
 A poll released on Tuesday from Siena College found Cuomo’s approval rating in the state is at 56 percent, down from its peak last year but still robust.
 Asked about his response to the coronavirus pandemic, more than 6 in 10 New Yorkers said they approved of how Cuomo was doing, including a quarter of Republicans.

 But if Cuomo’s pugilism isn’t likely to erode views of his tenure, the issue at the root of his fight with Kim might.
-Kim’s criticism in the New York Post centered on the revelation from Cuomo aide Melissa DeRosa that the state declined to provide full data on the number of nursing home residents who had died of covid-19, the disease caused by the coronavirus, after the Justice Department announced a probe into the state’s handling of the pandemic.
+Kim’s criticism in the New York Post centered on the revelation from Cuomo aide Melissa DeRosa that the state declined to provide full data to legislators on the number of nursing home residents who had died of covid-19, the disease caused by the coronavirus, after the Justice Department announced a probe into the state’s handling of the pandemic.

-As we explained last week, the state had for months only released data on deaths of nursing home residents and staff that occurred in the nursing homes themselves, meaning that nursing home patients who contracted the virus and succumbed to it at a hospital were counted as covid-19 deaths in general but not as nursing home-related fatalities.
+As we explained last week, the state had for months released data only on deaths of nursing home residents and staff that occurred in the nursing homes themselves, meaning that nursing home patients who contracted the virus and succumbed to it at a hospital were counted as covid-19 deaths in general but not as nursing home-related fatalities.
 State legislators and reporters repeatedly asked the state to provide fuller data to that effect, without luck.
 It was only after New York Attorney General Letitia James (D) released more complete information that the state updated its full tally of deaths among the residents and staff of nursing homes.

 The number of total deaths didn’t change, but the percentage of those deaths related to nursing homes climbed dramatically, as data from the Covid Tracking Project shows.

-Note: This article was updated with Azzopardi’s statement.